PlaidCloud/website/content/en/docs/concepts/services-networking/topology-aware-hints.md

 ## Motivation

-Kubernetes clusters are increasingly deployed in multi-zone environments.
+PlaidCloud clusters are increasingly deployed in multi-zone environments.
 _Topology Aware Hints_ provides a mechanism to help keep traffic within the zone it originated from.
 This concept is commonly referred to as "Topology Aware Routing".
 When calculating the endpoints for a {{< glossary_tooltip term_id="Service" >}},